MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 - Keep the list short (preferably 6 items or less) to avoid a scrollbar and to ensure a successful start for users.

-- Keep Checklist titles and descriptions short and to the point.
+- Keep checklist titles and descriptions short and to the point.

 - When writing the description, it's good practice to include the benefit of doing the task.
 But be brief.